henrikmotzkus/AutomationDemo/README.md

 In huge environments (i. e. a world wide company) automation in the IT is KEY.
 Automation enables efficiency and fast development cycles.
 Cloud is an enabler technology.
 Azure has tons of technologies that could help to automate.
 This guide is a uncompleted and ever evolving tutorial on the automation aspect of Azure.

 # 3. With this guide you learn about
+THe world of automation is dominated by declarative languages.
+Declarative means that you describe your status and move your infrastructure toward this status.
+ARM, Terraform, YAML, you name it.
+Declarative languages are fundamental different in comparison to imperative languages.

+This guide helps you to leverage modern IaC in regards to Azure.

+You can work with it like a tutorial.
+Start with the basic steps.

+## Topics

 1. Deployment basics like: scopes, ARM scripts, linked templates, secret handling, custom script extensions
 2. Where to store my deployment scripts